whyredfire/pixelos-blog/docs/JoinTheTeam/JoinTheTeam.md

 * [Device Requirements](./JoinTheTeam/DeviceRequirements)
 * [Maintainer Guidelines](./JoinTheTeam/MaintainerGuidelines)

-If you fully believe that you satisfy our requirements and go by our guidelines, then go ahead and click on the issues tab and create a New issue.
+If you fully believe that you satisfy our requirements and go by our guidelines, then go ahead and create a New issue in our [Official Devices repository](https://github.com/PixelOS-Pixelish/official_devices/issues/new/choose) and choose `Official maintainer form`.
 Invalid issues will be closed instantly.

+Some of the requirements are inspired from [PixelExperience](https://github.com/PixelExperience/docs)